CharlesIrvineKC/mozart/README.md

 ## Introduction

 Mozart is an open source BPM platform written using Elixir.
+A distinguishing feature is that each business process model is executed in a separate Elixir process (GenServer) instance.
+This is possible due to Elixir's (and Erlang's) unique capacity for highly performant, fault tolerant and massively concurrent multi-processing.

-Process models are defined using a set of Elixir structs providing a modelling language which is somewhat inspired by AWS Step Functions.
-See [AWS Step Functions](https://docs.aws.amazon.com/step-functions/?icmpid=docs_homepage_appintegration).
+For now, process models are defined using a set of Elixir structs providing a modelling language which is somewhat inspired by [AWS Step Functions](https://docs.aws.amazon.com/step-functions/?icmpid=docs_homepage_appintegration).
+However, a user-friendly, BPM specific DSL is currently under development.
+The goal is to create a developer-targeted DSL which can be incorporated into modern CI/CD devops infrastructures.

-The most distinguishing feature of Mozart is that each business process model is executed in a GenServer instance, made possible by the well known character of Elixir (and Erlang) multi-processing.

-Another important feature is that process models are not graphically constructed using BPMN2.
-Instead, they are textually represented by struct based Elxir data structures.
-This makes BPM, hopefully, just another tool in the software developers toolkit.
+Conversely, process models will not be graphically constructed using a visual programming environment typical of BPMN2.
+We believe that this kind of development is avoided by a substantial segment of the software development community and in some instances is not condusive to CI/CD developmemnt processes.

+However, visual modelling tools are highly regarded by business process analysts and the resulting graphical process depictions are highly readable by developers and process analysts alike.
+So, it is essential that the DSL currently under development produce process models that are are as readily understood by process analysts as are BPMN2 process models.

 ## Current Use Cases (and Non Use Cases)